qwd/dev-site/_docs_en/resource/warning-info.md

 ## Expiry time

-If the warning message does not provide a value for `endTime`, QWeather will set this warning to be valid for 24 hours from `startTime`.
+> Typically, a warning message is not valid for more than 48 hours, so if `warning.endTime` is not available, we recommend to set the expiry time of this warning message to 24 hours from `warning.startTime` (which is what we do).

+You can use `warning.endTime` to estimate when a warning message will expire, or when you can no longer get a warning message with the same ID as the previous one, which means that the warning has expired.

 ## Level (Severity)

-Every country and region may have its own definitions or protocols for weather warning levels(severity) and not all warning messages have every level, for example, haze warnings are only available in Yellow and Orange.
+Every country and region may have its own definitions or protocols for weather warning levels(severity) and not all warning messages have every level, for example, haze warnings are only available in Yellow(Moderate) and Orange(Severe).

 #### Color

-Some countries and regions, weather warning levels are usually defined by colors.
+For some countries and regions, weather warning levels are usually defined by colors.
 For mainland China, White (Guangdong Province only), Blue, Yellow, Orange and Red are used.
 For Hong Kong(SAR China), Yellow, Red and Black are used.
 For Macau(SAR China), Blue, Yellow, Orange, Red and Black are used.
 For Russia, White, Green, Yellow, Orange and Red are uesed.
 For India and European region, Green, Yellow, Orange and Red are available.

 In general, the darker the color, the higher the severity of the warning.
 Currently available colors include: